Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 We would also like to inform you that the route may change at any time due to government restrictions, security issues or internal flight cancellations.

-If you are ready to take on all these challenges, welcome to Niger, one of our favourite destinations in Africa.
+If you are willing to take on all these challenges, welcome to Niger, one of our favorite destinations in Africa.

 • Transfer from the airport.

-• Transport during the whole trip by minibus or 4×4.
+• Transport throughout the tour by minibus or 4×4

-• Lodging as indicated in the technical sheet
+• Accommodation as indicated in the data sheet

-• Meals and mineral water indicated during the tour
+• Meals and mineral water as indicated during the tour

-• Military security escort and compulsory travel permits
+• Military security escort and mandatory travel permits

 • Letter of invitation or pre-visa